hackerb9/vt340test/vms/apl/aplfont/README.md

 so that Graphic Left (GL) — a fancy term for plain old 7-bit ASCII — will be displayed as APL.

-DEC's APL font files load themselves into G1 (the terminal's Graphic Set #1).
-A program can send **LS1** (byte '0x0E'), Locking Shift 1, to signal to the terminal that any following ASCII characters should be displayed using the font in G1.
-To return to interpreting ASCII characters normally, use **LS0** ('0x0F'), Locking Shift 0.
+As mentioned above, DEC's APL font files load themselves into G1 on the terminal (Graphic Set #1).
+A program can send Locking Shift 1 (byte '0x0E') to signal to the terminal that any following ASCII characters should be displayed using the font in G1.
+To return to interpreting ASCII characters normally, a program sends Locking Shift 0 ('0x0F').
-(G0 is the default Graphic Set which is not necessarily but almost invariably just the normal ASCII glyphs).

 <ol><sub>
+	Note 1: G0 is the default Graphic Set which is not necessarily but almost invariably
+	just the normal ASCII glyphs.<br/><br/>
-	Side note: we use a "locking shift" instead of a "single shift" because the committees somehow omitted SS1 (single shift G1 to GL) from the ANSI standard for terminals.
-Could they have believed it was superfluous since G1 was trivially displayable using GR at the time?
+	Note 2: one must use a "locking shift" instead of a "single shift" because
+	the committees somehow omitted SS1
+	(single shift G1 to GL) from the ANSI standard for terminals.
+[Could they have
+	believed it was superfluous since G1 was trivially displayable using GR at the time?]
 </sub></ol>